barsimark/barsimark.github.io/_posts/2024-07-10-alphafold.md

 Just a few examples of what the scientific community thinks is possible to do with artificial intelligence that is inspired by the AlphaFold architecture:

-- Stopping the spread of malaria by developing a vaccine that can potentially save hundreds of thousands of lives every year (Google Deepmind, 2022)
+- Stopping the spread of malaria by developing a vaccine that can potentially save hundreds of thousands of lives every year<d-cite key="googlestopping"></d-cite>

-- Fighting osteoporosis before the bones start to break by understanding genetic causes through AlphaFold (Google Deepmind, 2022)
+- Fighting osteoporosis before the bones start to break by understanding genetic causes through AlphaFold<d-cite key="googlefighting"></d-cite>

-- Getting a better understanding of cancer and autism through faulty proteins (Google Deepmind, 2022)
+- Getting a better understanding of cancer and autism through faulty proteins<d-cite key="googleunderstanding"></d-cite>

-- Finding a treatment to Parkinson’s, helping more than 10 million people worldwide (Google Deepmind, 2022)
+- Finding a treatment to Parkinson’s, helping more than 10 million people worldwide<d-cite key="googletargeting"></d-cite>

-- Beating antibiotic resistance to eliminate bacterial infections (Google Deepmind, 2022)
+- Beating antibiotic resistance to eliminate bacterial infections<d-cite key="googleaccelerate"></d-cite>

-There are probably countless more problems that can potentially be solved with the help of AlphaFold, or an improved, even better version of the model (there is already an AlphaFold 2 release (LEWIS, 2022)).
+There are probably countless more problems that can potentially be solved with the help of AlphaFold, or an improved, even better version of the model (there is already an AlphaFold 2 release<d-cite key="lewis"></d-cite>).